Gender, Violence and Conflict MA

 Entry requirements

 Degree requirements: You should normally have an upper second-class (2.1) undergraduate honours degree or above.
+Applicants with a lower second-class (2.2) degree classification will be considered on a case by case basis.
 Subject-specific requirements: Your undergraduate degree should preferably be in a social sciences or humanities subject; alternatively, you should have relevant professional experience or engagement.

 Tuition fees